acsoteldo/Where-Climate-Risk-Becomes-Household-Financial-Instability/README.md

 * Identify census tracts where climate risk and social vulnerability intersect, highlighting priority areas for equitable climate adaptation, resilience planning, and policy intervention.

 ## Review of the Literature
 The level of data science and machine learning talent within an organization positively correlates with the adoption of ML technologies.
-As highlighted in the LinkedIn article [^2], the modern process industry is driven by big data, which includes vast amounts of structured and unstructured data posing significant challenges in efficient data interpretation and management.
-National AI adoption trends indicate that sectors with high current AI usage will maintain their lead, while sectors such as Accommodation and Food Services exhibit lower adoption rates [^3].
-The BTOS AI findings, consistent with the 2019 Annual Business Survey (ABS), show that sectors with higher adoption rates have more established practices and experienced talent [^3].
-In the EdTech industry, machine learning is revolutionizing learning experiences through adaptive learning systems, content recommendation systems, and predictive analytics, contributing to market growth projections by 2027 [^4].
-Despite these advancements, CompTIA identifies barriers to AI adoption, including a lack of skilled professionals, unclear ROI metrics, and the complexity of AI systems [^5].
+As highlighted in the LinkedIn article, the modern process industry is driven by big data, which includes vast amounts of structured and unstructured data posing significant challenges in efficient data interpretation and management.
+National AI adoption trends indicate that sectors with high current AI usage will maintain their lead, while sectors such as Accommodation and Food Services exhibit lower adoption rates.
+The BTOS AI findings, consistent with the 2019 Annual Business Survey (ABS), show that sectors with higher adoption rates have more established practices and experienced talent.
+In the EdTech industry, machine learning is revolutionizing learning experiences through adaptive learning systems, content recommendation systems, and predictive analytics, contributing to market growth projections by 2027.
+Despite these advancements, CompTIA identifies barriers to AI adoption, including a lack of skilled professionals, unclear ROI metrics, and the complexity of AI systems.
 Addressing these barriers through targeted strategies and education can facilitate wider AI and ML adoption, leading to enhanced efficiency and competitiveness in organizations.
 Consequently, fostering skilled talent within organizations is essential for driving successful ML and AI integration across various industries.

 ## Key Insights
 * Across South Florida census tracts, flooding and hurricanes account for approximately 88% of total expected annual climate-related financial losses, confirming water-related hazards as the dominant driver of household financial risk in the region.